CalestialAshley35/Vinyls-Marl/README.md

 You can download your work as an HTML file and preview it live in the about:blank tab.
 ```

+### 8. **Vinyl's DaFront**
+Build HTML5 Applications with buttons like Adding Header and Paragraph
+You need to upload Image and you can add Headers, Paragraph, Add Links, Lists, Canvas, Navs

 ---

 How to Use